Dworcowa Street: Tenement at 35

-First reference of Bahnhoffstraße 15 is made around 1870, with Louis Gosdynski, a rentier, as owner.
+First reference of Bahnhofstraße 15 is made around 1870, with Louis Gosdynski, a rentier, as owner.
 In 1900, building's property moved to Wilhelhm Zweiniger, a furrier.

 The facade on Dworcowa street shed light on the fact that initially the tenement has been designed as two different houses, Nr.15 & 15a.
 There is clearly a divide between the left part bending on Neo-Renaissance style (symmetry, naked walls, flat roof) and the right one inclining on eclecticist diversity (balconies, bossage wall, cartouche decoration, mansard roof).